Woman facing homicide charge after crashing through Springdale backyard

-SPRINGDALE, Ark. — On Thursday (June 4) at approximately 8:19 pm, Springdale police responded to a single-vehicle accident, according to a press release issued by the Springdale Police Department Friday (Jun 5).
+SPRINGDALE, Ark. — On Thursday (June 4) at approximately 8:19 pm, Springdale police responded to a single-vehicle accident.

 The caller said a vehicle had crashed through the fence and into the backyard.

-The vehicle stopped after crashing into the east side of the house.
+The vehicle stopped after crashing into the east side of a house.

 When officers arrived, they found a 2016 blue Nissan Altima driven by 49-year-old Sheila Kirkpatrick in the backyard along with three individuals that had been struck by the vehicle.

-The three individuals were a 62-year-old woman, Ofelia Vasquez, a 34-year-old woman, Violet Rosales, and a 3-year-old girl.
+The three individuals were 62-year-old Ofelia Vasquez, 34-year-old Violet Rosales, and a 3-year-old girl.

 Officers immediately assessed the situation and realized that Vasquez was in serious condition and was unconscious.